 Upon arrival at the Quito airport, travelers departing on overnight flights may choose to transfer to a hotel located just minutes away, for a relaxed layover in a comfortable day room (extra fee).
 A complimentary shuttle will return you to the airport in time for your evening flight.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

 This is a very active trip with early mornings and long days filled with varied activities.
 General physical fitness and mobility are required to participate in this trip.
 If you have no prior experience with kayaking, it is asked that you are prepared to learn and sign on knowing that your participation may be limited if you cannot meet minimum abilities.
 Activities include mainland and island walking, kayaking, swimming and snorkeling.
-Snorkeling opportunities will be offered nearly every day in the Galapagos, so it is strongly recommend practicing beforehand if you have limited experience.
+Snorkeling is a big component of this trip, with excursions offered nearly every day, sometimes twice a day.
+So it is strongly recommend practicing beforehand if you have limited experience.

 Medical Evacuation Insurance is mandatory for this trip.
 Note that the cost of a medical evacuation policy will be added to your tour invoice.
 If you wish to decline this coverage and opt for a different carrier, you will need to provide other proof of coverage including your insurance company’s name and contact number, and your insurance policy number.

 This trip is also available as an 8-day itinerary that spends 2 less days in the Galapagos Islands.
 Please inquire for more details.